tarshablackhorn/tarshablackhorn/README.md

 # Hi, I'm [Tarsha] 👋

-I'm a **Project Manager** specializing in **AGILE methodologies**, **Solidity smart contracts**, and **scaling high-performance teams**.
-I thrive in leading teams to deliver innovative blockchain solutions while maintaining a harmonious and efficient work environment.
+I like learning and experimenting with technology.
+I am unconventional in my approach...which means the way I do things isn't wrong...it's just different.
+I allow my creativity to push my drive.
+When it comes to logic...yeah it's needed, and I have it...but logic without creativity results in zero innovation and I aim to innovate.

 ---

 ## About Me 👩🏾‍💻
-- 🎓 Certified Scrum Master with expertise in Agile frameworks (Scrum, Kanban).
+- 🎓 Combat Vet
-- 💻 Beginner Blockchain Architect experienced in auditing secure smart contracts.
+- 💻 Beginner Blockchain Architect
-- 🚀 Team Leader skilled in scaling development teams and driving productivity.
+- 🚀 Creative Disruptor.
 - 🌐 Passionate about decentralized technologies and blockchain ecosystems.

 ---